-Upnotover 3101 Posted March 7 Share Posted March 7 On 3/5/2021 at 9:54 PM, Crossy said: Opinion only of course.
+Upnotover Posted March 7, 2021 Share Posted March 7, 2021 On 3/5/2021 at 9:54 PM, Crossy said: Opinion only of course.
 You are returning home, as above, tick the Compassionate Grounds box.
 But you are right, actually returning to family isn't specifically listed.
 I would be truthful and have some evidence (marriage certificate).
 As many others have asked, what is the actual point of this document?
 It's not like it's going to protect anyone in the UK from becoming infected and entry is strictly controlled anyway.
 The online form is here https://www.gov.uk/guidance/coronavirus-covid-19-declaration-form-for-international-travel there's a link to further "explanation" of permitted reasons.
 I think this (below, from the explanation link) covers it just fine, returning home is allowed for both foreign nationals and "visitors", i.e. expat Brits.
 This whole thing is simply to dissuade people travelling out and back for non-essential reasons.
 Advice for visitors and foreign nationals in England Foreign nationals are subject to the national lockdown rules.
 If you are visiting the UK, you may return home.
 You should check whether there are any restrictions in place at your destination.
-Link to post
+Link to comment

 Recommended Posts